Alexander Montagu, 13th Duke of Manchester

 Alexander Charles David Drogo Montagu, 13th Duke of Manchester (born 11 December 1962), is an Australian-born British hereditary peer, inheriting the dukedom of Manchester from his father in 2002.
 He is a British and Australian citizen and has lived in the United States since 1986.
 He has been convicted of fraud, burglary, and other offences and has served several prison sentences in Australia and the United States.
+Between June 1985 and July 2002, he was styled as Viscount Mandeville.